 Priority Bill List

 Each year CBHDA Supports and Opposes key legislation in 5 major policy areas: housing and homelessness, children and youth, substance use disorders, the Mental Health Services Act and criminal Justice.
-This partial picture of 2018 legislation, does not reflect our full policy agenda but rather our top priorities for this 2 year session.
-To open the full list of Score Card bills in PDF format, click here.
+This partial picture of 2019 legislation, does not reflect our full policy agenda but rather our top priorities for this 2 year session.
+To open the full list of bills we are tracking in PDF format, click here.